andrewheiss/edb-social-pressure/README.md

-# The Power of Ranking: The Ease of Doing Business Indicator as a form of Social Pressure
+# The Power of Ranking: The Ease of Doing Business Indicator as a Form of Social Pressure

 [Rush Doshi](http://rushdoshi.com/) • Harvard University
 [Judith Kelley](https://sanford.duke.edu/people/faculty/kelley-judith) • Sanford School of Public Policy • Duke University